marieblasi/wro2024-robotek/README.md

 ---
 ### *3.10 Code for avoiding obstacles*

----
-### *3.11 Code for parking*

-In `parking.py` we defined our robot's code for the parallel parking system, consisting of three main parts.
+In `avoiding.py` we defined our robot's code for the open challenge, where we need to navigate and avoid obstacles by detecting red and green blocks using a camera, while also using distance sensors to ensure safe forward movement.

 #### Step by Step